Best daily deals

 Kaitlyn Cimino / Android Authority

 We’ve held the Galaxy Watch 3 in high regard for quite some time, naming it as one of the best smartwatches available when it launched in 2020.
 But the Galaxy Watch 4 series has proved itself as a capable successor, bringing a refreshed user experience and improved hardware.
 This doesn’t necessarily mean it’s better in every scenario.
 You may still want (or require) the old spice for several reasons.
 Below, we discuss the key differences and similarities between Samsung’s first Wear OS 3 smartwatch and its last Tizen flagship.
-Learn more in this quick Samsung Galaxy Watch 4 vs Galaxy Watch 3 comparison.
+Learn more in this quick Samsung Galaxy Watch 3 vs 4 comparison.

-The Galaxy Watch 4 debuted in 2021 in two forms.
+The Galaxy Watch 4 preceded the Galaxy Watch 5.
+It arrived in 2021 and is available in two forms.
 The standard offering is effectively the spiritual successor of the Galaxy Watch Active 2 and features a cleaner face, an aluminum shell, and a touch-sensitive bezel.
 The Classic model is the more direct Galaxy Watch 3 replacement and includes a tactile rotating bezel with etched minute markings and a slightly chunkier build.

-The Galaxy Watch 4 arrives in two dial sizes but feature similar core internal specs.
+The Galaxy Watch 4 is available in two dial sizes with similar core internal specs.
 You’re also getting two screen sizes with the Galaxy Watch 4 series, with the smaller model using a 1.2-inch panel and the larger opting for a 1.4-inch display.
 The Classic model features slightly larger faces than the Galaxy Watch 3, with 46mm and 42mm options.
 The standard model features 44mm and 40mm faces, similar to the Galaxy Watch Active 2.
-Overall, the Galaxy Watch 4 series is thinner than the Galaxy Watch 3, making the new watches more comfortable to wear.
+Overall, the Galaxy Watch 4 series is thinner than the Galaxy Watch 3, giving the newer watches a more comfortable fit.

 Beyond the return of the rotating bezel, the Galaxy Watch 4 Classic does feature some aesthetic differences over the Watch 3.
 The buttons are still located on the right edge but are flatter and elongated — a departure from the protruding nubs that gave the Galaxy Watch 3 a more imposing visage.
 The standard Galaxy Watch 4 has a cleaner, simpler facade than both and swaps a physical rotating bezel for a touch alternative that is pretty awkward to use.
 Whether the Galaxy Watch 4 series is a visual improvement depends on your taste.